javedali99/audio-to-text-transcription/README.md

 - `pytube`: A lightweight Python library that enables the downloading of YouTube videos and the extraction of audio streams.

 - `whisper`: An advanced speech-to-text library that facilitates accurate and efficient transcription of audio files.
+- `langdetect`: A language detection library ported from Google's language-detection.

 ## Installation